 Again, the amount of customization your marketplace idea requires impacts how much time you should allocate for the development phase.
 Anything from one week to a few months is possible, but around one month tends to be the norm.

-If you’re not a developer, you might want to hire one of Sharetribe’s developer partners.
-As all partners have past experience in working with Flex, they might be able to get the work done faster than an average developer.
+If you’re not a developer, you might want to hire one of Sharetribe’s expert developer partners.
+As all partners have past experience in working with Sharetribe, they might be able to get the work done faster than an average developer.
 However, you should book some time for briefing your idea and requesting quotes from a couple of agencies.

 Phase 4: Launch

 - After you have launched, you can keep using the development environment to build your platform further and test new functionality.
-Flex also gets frequent updates to its feature set, most of which need to be taken into use through changing code.
+Sharetribe also gets frequent updates to its feature set, most of which need to be taken into use through changing code.

 Easily control your marketplace UX – web or mobile

-The API-based approach also means you can easily build a custom mobile app – something that is demanding to achieve with a Wordpress-powered platform.
+The API-based approach also means you can easily build a custom mobile app – something that is demanding to achieve with a WordPress-powered platform.

 Marketplace essentials out of the box

-What is more, you won’t have to rely on an interplay of plugins to have the basics in place as you would with Wordpress.
+What is more, you won’t have to rely on an interplay of plugins to have the basics in place as you would with WordPress.
 There’s no risk that an update or a new plugin creates a conflict and jeopardizes your revenue stream.
 Everything you need to make money on your website is already there and works seamlessly together.